 It is actually a pre-Hispanic village that has been engulfed by the urban jungle of Mexico City.
 The chapel El Carmen, built between 1624 and 1626, is the main attraction of this small neighborhood.
 It is visited, among other things, because of the mummies that are presented in the basement.
 In addition to the chapel, the Plaza del Carmen and the Sabado bazaar are also interesting places to visit.

-Mexico City Travel Blog – 320–33-Mexico City Travel Blog: Condesa – Roma – The Condesa district has its own special atmosphere
+Where to Stay in Mexico City: Condesa – Roma – The Condesa district has its own special atmosphere

 Where to Stay in Mexico City: Condesa – Roma